Peru with Amanda Thebe

 One night shared (double) accommodation in a four star hotel in Aguascalientes

 Two nights shared (double) accommodation in tents.
 Tents, thermarests and pillows are provided.
-You will need to supply your own sleeping bag.
+You will need to supply your own sleeping bag but these, as well as hiking poles can be made available for rent at an additional cost.

 The retreat does not include: